photoprism/photoprism-docs/docs/getting-started/config-files/settings.md

 User interface, download and indexing preferences are stored in the `settings.yml` file located in the *config* folder.
 If it does not exist yet, it will be created automatically.

 Advanced users can edit the file directly to change certain settings, since not all of them can be modified through the user interface.
-Note that all changes require a restart to take effect, and that settings changed on the [web interface](../../user-guide/settings/general.md) will be saved in the same file.
-We therefore recommend that you edit it only while PhotoPrism is not running.

 !!! tldr ""
+    All changes require a restart to take effect.
+Also note that settings changed on the [web interface](../../user-guide/settings/general.md) will be stored in the same file.
+We therefore recommend that you edit it only while the server is not running.

+### Format

 When [editing YAML files](../../developer-guide/technologies/yaml.md), it is important that related values start at the same indentation level and that spaces are used, since tabs are not allowed.
 You can use any text editor for this.

+### Defaults

+In the upcoming release, values can optionally be initialized from a `settings.yml` file located in the same folder as the [`defaults.yml` file](defaults.md) e.g. `/etc/photoprism`.

+## Sections

 ### User Interface